 ● Preview top search results in the Teams chat window, or easily view all matching Q&A pairs in RFPIO.

-● Control which Teams users have access to specific RFPIO Answer Library content.
+● Control which Teams users have access to specific RFPIO Content Library content.

 In this Teams site we added a QuickStart guide that provides an overview of what’s in the knowledge base, how the chatbot finds answers, and instructions for finding secure content.